 Spiny lobsters, pound for pound, have more meat than New England lobsters do.
 That means you will do well to buy whole, live spiny lobsters if you can find them.
-And the same buying rules apply to spiny lobsters as New England.
-When buying a spiny lobster, look for a lively one and never buy a dead lobster that has not been frozen!
-Enzymes in the lobster rot the meat very quickly.
-When buying frozen tails, look for ones that have been vacuum-sealed—they will last up to a year that way.
+You want to look for a lively one (as you would with a Maine lobster), and never buy a dead lobster that has not been frozen as enzymes in the lobster rot the meat very quickly.
+When buying frozen tails, look for those that have been vacuum-sealed—they will last up to a year that way.

 Cooking Spiny Lobster

-If you are lucky enough to find a whole lobster, you can use the meat in a variety of recipes—from lobster Thermidor and lobster salad to lobster sauce for pasta.
+If you are lucky enough to find a whole lobster, you can use the meat in a variety of recipes—from lobster Thermidor and lobster salad to a lobster sauce for pasta.
 Since the meat isn't as sweet and rich as a Maine lobster, recipes that have added flavors and ingredients work well.
-Once you've picked out the body meat, you can make lobster stock out of the body and legs.
+Once you've removed the body meat, you can make lobster stock from the body and legs.

 Spiny lobster tails are traditionally grilled and basted with butter.
 They are also excellent steamed and roasted.